OpenCraft's Sustainability Policy¶

 - Offer vegetarian or vegan meals as the default option for staff gatherings and business meals

 Providing staff with opportunities for professional growth and development¶

 - Offer newcomers a mentoring program

 - Offer remuneration to team members for improving their professional skills through activities such as reading books and taking courses

-We commit to report on our progress against a set of chosen indicators in 2019 and share that report upon request.
+We commit to report on our progress against a set of chosen indicators and share that report upon request.